 The best candidates for Facelift are men or women whose face and neck have begun to show visible signs of ageing, but whose skin still has good elasticity and whose bone structure is well defined.
 Most people opt for this Surgery from age 40 – 60, however it can be performed successfully on people in their 70’s or 80’s as Facelift is a wonderful procedure giving your face a brighter and more youthful appearance.
 It can have a dramatic effect on your appearance and improve your self confidence and esteem.

-Be frank in your discussions and remember to mention any medications that you are taking and whether or not you are a smoker.
+Be frank in your discussions with your Doctor and remember to mention any medications that you are taking and whether or not you are a smoker.
+Following the consultation with your Surgeon, you can consult further with our Cosmetic Consultants who are very experienced in the cosmetic field and discuss any issues with them.

 Facelift can be performed on its own or in combination with other procedures such as Blepharoplasty, laser resurfacing and Browlift, thus managing other trouble areas at the same time.
 The Facelift procedure usually takes two to three hours, or longer if you are having the procedure done in combination with other facial cosmetic surgery.
 Facelift surgery is performed under a General Anaesthetic and requires an overnight stay in hospital.